On-Campus Student Living and Learning

-While in residence, students may not leave Maine, except with written permission from the dean of students or their designee.
+While on campus or in residence, students may not leave Maine, except with written permission from the dean of students or their designee.
 The College requires written permission in order to: 1) keep campus as safe as possible from the spread of illness; and 2) work with a student to create a customized quarantine plan for their return to campus through Health Services.

-To help prevent the spread of the virus and keep our campus and local community safe, we have placed special restrictions on first-year student vehicle use.
+To help prevent the spread of the virus and keep our campus and local community safe, we have placed special restrictions on student vehicle use.

 Bathrooms: Face coverings should be worn in bathrooms except when using the sink or shower.
 Students should use the same bathroom fixtures (e.g., stall, sink, shower, etc.) as consistently as possible.
 The highest level of hygiene and cleaning practices should be maintained in order to protect all residents.
-Students will be unable to keep personal items such as shampoos and other toiletries in the bathroom.
+Students will not be permitted to keep personal items such as shampoos and other toiletries in the bathroom.